cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // verify proofs of counterparty state
     abortTransactionUnless(verifyChannelState(connection, proofHeight, proofChannel, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyChannel))
     abortTransactionUnless(verifyChannelUpgrade(connection, proofHeight, proofUpgrade, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyUpgrade))

+    // if the counterparty sequence is not equal to the current sequence, then either the counterparty chain is out-of-sync or
+    // the message is out-of-sync and we write an error receipt with our own sequence so that the counterparty can update
+    // their sequence as well.
+We must then increment our sequence so both sides start the next upgrade with a fresh sequence. if counterpartyUpgradeSequence != channel.upgradeSequence {
+        // error on the higher sequence so that both chains move to a fresh sequence maxSequence = max(counterpartyUpgradeSequence, channel.upgradeSequence)
+        errorReceipt = ErrorReceipt{
+            sequence: maxSequence,
+            errorMsg: ""
+        }
+        provableStore.set(channelUpgradeErrorPath(portIdentifier, channelIdentifier), errorReceipt)
+        provableStore.set(channelUpgradeSequencePath(portIdentifier, channelIdentifier), maxSequence)
+        return
+    }

+    // timeouts on upgrade should be the same if upgrade.timeout != counterpartyUpgrade.timeout {
+        restoreChannel(portIdentifier, channelIdentifier)
+    }

     // proposed ordering must be the same as the counterparty proposed ordering if proposedUpgradeFields.ordering != counterpartyUpgradeFields.ordering {